 10 Tips to Maximizing Value from Your Dreaded Performance Review

 Nearly everyone hates receiving performance reviews!
 Most people anticipate with discomfort what their boss will have to say.
-Fortunately, it’s that time of year when most organizations will be traversing these dreaded waters once again!
+Fortunately, it’s that time of year when many organizations will be traversing these dreaded waters once again!
+However, performance feedback is critical to our ability to grow and become better leaders.

 Tips to Getting Value from Your Performance Review

 When you describe your accomplishments for each goal, be fair and objective.
 Don’t engage in inflation as it will paint you as having low integrity.
-If you kicked ass - great, say so with data.
-If you didn’t get to the desired end-point - say so and use the data to describe how close you came, what the hurdles were, and what you intend to do differently to meet the goal in the future.
+If you kicked ass - great! - say so with data.
+If you didn’t get to the desired end-point - confess and use the data to describe how close you came, what the hurdles were, and what you intend to do differently to meet the goal in the future.
 This shows integrity, self-awareness, resilience, and maturity!

 2. Know to what you will be compared